Chincode123/Gymnasiearbete-Dronare/README.md

 ##### Data Collection

 The `Control Panel` application includes functionality for collecting flight data during the drone's operation.
 This data is periodically gathered and saved in a structured format for analysis.
-The data includes information such as time, acceleration, velocity, angular velocity, rotation, power, joystick position, FPS, and motor powers.
+The data includes information such as time, acceleration, velocity, angular velocity, rotation, controller power, joystick position, FPS, and motor powers.

 Once data collection stops, the collected data is saved as a `JSON` file with a timestamped filename in the `FlightData` folder.